Bruno-366/quick-wisdom/index.md

 - once bitten, twice shy
 - a burnt child dreads the fire
 - a cat in gloves catches no mice
+- the nail that sticks out gets hammered down